 Having a hen party to remember doesn’t need to break the bank.
 Here’s how you can plan a budget-friendly pre-wedding party.

-Your wedding might be the main event, but the hen party’s an important warm-up.
+Your wedding might be the main event, but the an important warm-up.
 But with so much to fork out for, it’s perhaps not surprising so many of us want to keep the cost down for the build-up bash.

-According to a study by Red7, the average hen do guest will spend around £471 to take part in the party - and that’s a lot to ask.
+According to a study by Red7, the average hen do around £471 to take part in the party - and that’s a lot to ask.
 So, if you want to keep your RSVPs high and your costs low, here are some handy hints on how to plan a budget-friendly get together with your girls.

 Budget first, plan second